cthit/2d-platform-game-it/README.md

 - The **delta_time** parameter is the time passed since the last frame and can be used to make sure things run smooth in any framerate, for example for movement you most likely want to multiply the speed with the delta_time to determine the distance to be moved that frame to make sure the movementspeed is consitent every second.
 - The **keys** parameter contains information about which keys are currently pressed and originates from pygame.key.get_pressed() more information can be found [here](https://www.pygame.org/docs/ref/key.html#pygame.key.get_pressed)
-- The **config** parameter the current levels configuration data from it's config.ini, this is useful for things like getting the current gravity or if you want to add/use your own level-unique configs.
+- The **config** parameter is the current level's configuration data from its config.ini, this is useful for things like getting the current gravity or if you want to add/use your own level-unique configs.
 - The **game_methods** object contains methods related to the entire game.
 More information about the GameMethods class can be found [here](#the-gamemethods-class).

 The entity class has the following properties:

 - `deletion_pending` a boolean that if set to `True` will remove the entity in the next update.
+- `is_dead` prevents the entity from doing anything if set to True
 - `spawn_x` the x spawn position of the entity.
 - `spawn_y` the y spawn position of the entity.
-- `x` the current x position of the entity.
+- `x` the current x position of the entity. (use set_x to modify, otherwise collision won't be updated)
-- `y` the current y position of the entity.
+- `y` the current y position of the entity. (use set_y to modify, otherwise collision won't be updated)
-- `width` the width of the entity.
+- `width` the width of the entity. (use set_width to modify, otherwise collision won't be updated)
-- `height` the height of the entity.
+- `height` the height of the entity. (use set_height to modify, otherwise collision won't be updated)
+- `behaviours` a dictionary of all the entity's behaviours.
+- `listeners` a dictionary of all the entity's listeners.
+- `name` the name of the entity.
 - `velocity` a 2d vector that contains the current frame x and y velocities respectivly (are set to [0, 0] at every update), the x can be accessed through `self.velocity.x` and y through `self.velocity.y`.
-- `behaviours` a list of all the entities behaviours.
+- `friction_coefficient` this value determines how fast the entity slows down when sliding on surfaces.
+- `is_flipped_x` determines if the image is/should be flipped along the x axis
+- `is_flipped_y` determines if the image is/should be flipped along the y axis
-- `listeners` a list of all the entities listeners.
+- `transforms` a list of functions that take a pygame surface and transform it (scale, rotate, etc.)
-- `name` the name of the entity.
+- `sprite` the pygame image loaded from the entity folder

 The entity class also has the following methods: